Entertainment News Roundup: Judge reserves decision on bail for Canadian fashion mogul Nygard; South Korean AI technology brings back folk singer's voice and more | Entertainment

 South Korean AI technology brings back folk singer's voice

-Even though South Korean folk rock singer Kim Kwang-seok has been dead for nearly 25 years, his fans will be able to hear him perform a new song cover on Friday thanks to artificial intelligence (AI) technology used to recreate his voice.
-The voice AI system - Singing Voice Synthesis (SVS) - learned 20 songs of Kim based on training tool with over 700 Korean songs to improve accuracy, so that the system can mimic a new song in Kim's own style, according to the AI company Supertone which recreated the dead singer's voice.
+Even though South Korean folk-rock singer Kim Kwang-Seok has been dead for nearly 25 years, his fans will be able to hear him perform a new song cover on Friday thanks to artificial intelligence (AI) technology used to recreate his voice.
+The voice AI system - Singing Voice Synthesis (SVS) - learned 20 songs of Kim based on a training tool with over 700 Korean songs to improve accuracy, so that the system can mimic a new song in Kim's own style, according to the AI company Supertone which recreated the lead singer's voice.

 Online premieres and digital Q&As as Sundance goes virtual